-Synchronizing to an external clock at the SYNC pin in the same frequency range of 150 to 600 kHz is also possible.
+It is also possible to synchronize to an external clock at the SYNC pin in the same frequency range of 150 kHz to 600 kHz.
 The device detects clock pulses at this pin, and an internal PLL locks on to the external clock within the specified range.
-The device also detects a loss of clock at this pin, and on detection of this condition, the device sets the switching frequency to the internal oscillator.
+The device can also detect a loss of clock at this pin, and when this condition is detected, the device sets the switching frequency to the internal oscillator.
 The two buck controllers operate at identical switching frequencies, 180 degrees out-of-phase.